exonomyapp/gridable/gridable-app/README.md

 *   **IPFS Implementation:** [Helia](https://helia.io/)
 *   **Authentication:** DIDs (specific library TBD), Nuxt 3 Layers for third-party authenticators.

+## Architectural Decisions

+This project is configured to run as a **client-side only Single-Page Application (SPA)**, with Server-Side Rendering (SSR) disabled.
+This is a critical decision based on the project's core dependencies on P2P libraries (Helia, OrbitDB) that require a browser environment.

+For a more detailed explanation, please see the [Architecture Documentation](./docs/architecture.md).

 ## Project Status

 This project is under active development.
 For detailed progress and planned features, please see the [Product Plan](./docs/gridable-product-plan.md).